 Jacob is 10 and haircuts and hair washing is huge problem.
 I am trying to find anyway possible to help him feel more comfortable.
 I have tried to cut his hair at home and he gets so anxious he will start vomiting, I have tried a salon and he shuts down or panics.
 It's the same situation with washing his hair.
 He really doesn't like baths or showers and when I try to wash his hair, he cries, panics or shuts down.
 I have used baby shampoo so it won't hurt his eyes.
-I bought a… read more
+I bought a handheld sprayer so… read more

 Hair washing has been and still is a challenge.
 BUT we found that N is much more comfortable in the shower.
 He has more control over getting his hair wet (when, how, how long, etc.) and, now that he's 12, it's more appropriate for us to not be seeing him when he's doing this part of his self-care routine!
 He often is willing to get his hair wet (again, this was a discovery at age 11).

 Not so sure how often he uses the shampoo, or what exactly he does with it (does it touch his head?
 Is it lathered and scrubbed around?).

 I've sent my husband in a few times to observe/enforce; not as effective when Daddy is the good cop and Mommy is the bad cop.

 He discovered the hand-held shower can be removed from the holder and the settings can be changed, so that was fun for him.